NoroffFEU/social-media-client/README.md

   }
 ```

-Add workspace settings for VSC, may differ for other code editors.
+Add workspace settings for VSC, `.vscode/settings.json` (may differ for other code editors).

 ```
 {